Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Error: Can’t connect to Live.
 The logon error code is 0x80151103

-These could mean that there’s a temporary problem with the service, the security information you gave for your Microsoft account, or with the Xbox Live profile stored on your console.
+This could mean that there’s a temporary problem with the service, the security information you gave for your Microsoft account, or the Xbox Live profile stored on your console.

 In order to resolve the Xbox error code 80151103 issue, here are some solutions you can try.